VeraZab/elt-template/README.md

 1. Configure your dbt cloud account with your github account.
    ![dbt github config](/utilities/images/dbt-github.png)
 1. Configure your external connections. ![external connections](/utilities/images/dbt-connections-config.png)
 1. Also include a project subdirectory in the field that asks for it.
-This will create that project folder, and when you click "Initialize Project" it will put all of the dbt related folders into that parent folder you created.
+This will create that project folder.
+Later on, when you click "Initialize Project" it will put all of the dbt related folders into that parent folder you created.

 </details>